City-of-Memphis-Wastewater/pipeline/README.md

 ### ⚠️ Notes and Limitations
 - These packages simplify **installation** on disconnected systems, but the application itself requires internet access to function (API calls).
-- **Alpine / iSH (iPhone)**: MUSL‑compatible packaging is not yet available.
-The main barrier is credential storage, as current builds rely on `cryptography` and `keyring`.
+- **Alpine / iSH (iPhone)**: Pre-built MUSL-compatible executables (.elf) are not yet available but are expected soon.
+However, a source installation using pip and the specific steps in Method 4 is possible on iSH.
 - **Docker orchestration**: Currently builds are processed manually.
 Future goals include automated orchestration and registry publishing.

 ---

 ## 🛠️ Build Scripts

+If you want to build a binary from source, it is recommended to do it on the system you are targetting, specifically in regards to the architecture (ARM vs x86_64).
+Example: Recall that iSH emulates x86_64, so an ELF built on a x86_64 architecture laptop using Alpine in WSL2 should succeed on running in iSH.

 ### `build_executable.py`
 - Automates creation of `.exe` and `.elf` binaries.